andraztori/marrakesh/architecture.md

 - Future possibilities: second-price auctions, marketplace fees or discounts

 ### New Convergence Strategies
-- Implement `ConvergeTargetAny<T>` for new convergence targets
+- Implement `CampaignTargetTrait` or `SellerTargetTrait` for new convergence targets
-- Implement `ConvergeController` for new control algorithms
+- Implement `ControllerTrait` for new control algorithms
 - Add new constraint types (time-based, inventory-based)
 - Experiment with different control algorithms (PID, adaptive, etc.)